 One bad social review can reach a large audience of potential customers.
 So, whether your customer receives their survey via email, web, or link, taking action to follow up with all customers is essential for a successful CX strategy.

 Set up automatic alerts to notify team members on your customer support team when a customer provides an unsatisfactory response.
 Or, integrate your survey feedback within Zendesk, Slack, and more to provide cross-team visibility into real-time feedback data, making improving customer experience and closing the loop an instantaneous process.

 Make room for prioritizing the employee experience

 A happy team is more likely to go above and beyond to make your customers happy in the long run.
 Data shows that companies who put employee engagement at the forefront of their company objectives have a 17% improvement in productivity and 21% uptick in profitability across their workforce.

 Survey feedback can play the same role in tracking and managing employee experience as it can with your customers through eNPS.
 Within minutes, you can start gathering employee feedback and make a lasting impact on employee experience management to propel your scaling CX strategy forward.

 Creating or upgrading your customer experience strategy is easy when you have the survey tools to support you in achieving your CX goals.
-Sign up for a free trial of our experience management software today and survey your customers immediately.
-Take your first steps towards an impactful CX strategy and explore all of the survey features you need (Benchmarking, Trends, Thank you message, and more) during your 7-day trial.
+Sign up for Delighted Survey Templates to take your first steps towards an impactful CX strategy and explore all of the survey features you need (Benchmarking, Trends, Thank you message, and more).